-#5.
-Aliner Hard-Side
+5. Aliner Hard-Side

-The Ascape is a teardrop unit and one of the nicest folding camper that we’ll cover in another article.
+The Ascape is a teardrop unit and one of the nicest folding campers that we’ll cover in another article.
 Here we’ll discuss the Aliner.
 The Aliner hard side comes in 3 sizes and 3 equipment levels.

 You’ll find a Small (10.5-foot box on a 14-foot frame), a Medium (12-foot box on a 15-foot frame), and a Large (14.5-foot box on an 18-foot frame).
-The equipment levels are Standard, Upgraded, Deluxe.
+The equipment levels are Standard, Upgraded, and Deluxe.
 Standard equipment is essentially electricity with water hookups.

 Finally, the Deluxe equipment package includes everything in the Upgraded plus it adds, a stove, large fridge, outside electrical receptacle, and stabilizer jacks on all 4 corners.
 However, no bathroom.